-3.1 Shop Stewards
+3.1 Recognition and Rights of Shop Stewards

 - (a) The Employer recognizes the Union's right to select shop stewards to represent bargaining unit employees.
-The number of shop stewards is five.
-However, the parties agree that the Union/Management Committee may from time to time modify the number of shop stewards based on mutual agreement and the employer's operational needs. - (b) The Union will provide the Employer with the names of the shop stewards.
+The number of shop stewards will be determined by the Union.
+However, the parties agree that the Union/Management Committee may from time to time modify the number of shop stewards based on mutual agreement and the Employer's operational needs. - (b) The Union will provide the Employer with the names of the shop stewards.
 The Employer will recognize duly appointed shop stewards provided that the Union has advised the Employer in writing of the names of the shop stewards appointed.
+The Union agrees to advise the Employer in writing of any changes made of shop stewards within 30 days. - (c) The Employer recognizes the Union's right to select stewards to represent employees. - (d) The Union agrees to provide the Employer with a list of the employees designated as stewards and alternates. - (e) Duties of the steward are: - (1) Investigation of complaints;

-The Union agrees to advise the Employer in writing of any changes made of shop stewards within 30 days. - (c) Shop stewards will not be discriminated against or disciplined for performing their agreed upon duties as shop stewards. - (d) Shop stewards will be allowed a reasonable amount of time per month, up to a maximum of eight hours without loss of pay, to perform their duties with respect to the grievance procedure and specifically to assist in the reporting, investigation, and meeting with the employer representative at Step 1 and Step 2.
-Any meeting initiated by the Employer requiring the presence of a shop steward, will not be included in the eight hour per month maximum and will take place without loss of pay to the shop steward.
+- (2) Investigation of grievances and assisting any employee whom the steward represents in preparing and presenting a grievance in accordance with the grievance procedure; - (3) Supervision of ballot boxes and other related functions during ratification votes involving the Employer and provided the ratification vote is held on the Employer's premises; - (4) Carrying out duties within the realm of assigned safety responsibilities for stewards who are members of safety committees; - (5) Attending meetings called by management; - (6) Other responsibilities as needed. - (f) Shop stewards will not be discriminated against or disciplined for performing their agreed upon duties as shop stewards. - (g) Shop stewards collectively will be allowed a reasonable amount of time per month, up to a maximum of 16 hours without loss of pay, to perform their duties.
+Any meeting initiated by the Employer requiring the presence of a shop steward, will not be included in the 16 hours per month maximum and will take place without loss of pay to the shop steward.
 Shop stewards may not leave their assigned work area for the purposes set out in this article without obtaining prior permission from their manager, or in absence of their manager, from the manager designate.
 Such permission will be based on operational requirements.
-Under no circumstances may the shop steward take any action or issue any instructions which will interfere with the operations of the Employer or with the management or direction of the workforce. - (e) Notwithstanding (d) above, it is agreed that given the size of the workplace, the regulatory requirements and the need to engage with guests on a continuing basis, shop stewards will conduct all other union business outside of their scheduled work hours.
-In the event that a shop steward agrees to attend meetings outside of their regular working hours, they will be paid at their straight-time rate for all hours spent.

-- (f) Shop stewards may only carry out their duties upon notification and approval being given by the manager or manager designate.
-Such approval will be based on operational requirements and will not be unreasonably withheld. - (g) Employees having grievances shall not discuss them with shop stewards during their regularly scheduled work hours unless they have first obtained permission from their manager.
-Such permission will be based on operational requirements and shall not be unreasonably withheld. - (h) An investigation conducted by a shop steward shall not result in any disruption of the employer's operations, and it must not result in an employee or employees neglecting their work duties and responsibilities.
+Under no circumstances may the shop steward take any action or issue any instructions which will interfere with the operations of the Employer or with the management or direction of the workforce. - (h) Notwithstanding (e) and (g) above, it is agreed that given the size of the workplace, the regulatory requirements and the need to engage with guests on a continuing basis, shop stewards will conduct all other union business outside of their scheduled work hours.
+In the event that a shop steward agrees to attend meetings outside of their regular working hours, they will be paid at their straight-time rate for all hours spent. - (i) Shop stewards may only carry out their duties upon notification and approval being given by the manager or manager designate.
+Such approval will be based on operational requirements and will not be unreasonably withheld. - (j) Employees having grievances shall not discuss them with shop stewards during their regularly scheduled work hours unless they have first obtained permission from their manager.
+Such permission will be based on operational requirements and shall not be unreasonably withheld. - (k) An investigation conducted by a shop steward shall not result in any disruption of the Employer's operations, and it must not result in an employee or employees neglecting their work duties and responsibilities.